aspelund/embed_server/README.md

 To search for similar texts, send a POST request to `http://localhost:5000/search` with a JSON body like `{"text": "your text"}`.
 This will return the ids of the top 10 most similar texts stored in the database.

+To count the number of tokens in a text, send a POST request to `http://localhost:5000/count_tokens` with a JSON body like `{"text": "your text"}`.

+To split a text into n tokens, send a POST request to `http://localhost:5000/split_tokens` with a JSON body like `{"text": "your text", "n": 3}`.

 ## Future Work

-The current implementation provides basic functionality for storing and searching text embeddings.
-Future work could include providing additional functionality such as updating existing embeddings, removing embeddings, and allowing for custom similarity thresholds or different numbers of results for the search endpoint.
+The current implementation provides basic functionality for storing and searching text embeddings, and tokenizing text.
+Future work could include providing additional functionality such as updating existing embeddings, removing embeddings, and allowing for custom similarity

-## Contributions

-Contributions are welcome!
-Please feel free to submit a pull request.